maxthunberg/ask-max/README.md

 - Design principles and how Max works with teams
 - His approach to complex enterprise systems (PLM/PDM)

-**Important:** The AI only knows what's in the `/knowledge` folder.
+**Important:** The AI only knows what's in the knowledge base defined in `/supabase/functions/server/knowledge-data.ts`.
 It won't answer generic questions about the world.

 ## 🏗️ Architecture